renaud/gdx2d/CONTRIBUTING.md

 ## Maven scripts modifications (pom.xml)

-If you do so, you will have to refresh intellij by :
+If you do so, you will have to refresh _IntelliJ_ by :

 - Opening the view/Tool Windows/Maven
 - Click on the 'Reimport All Maven Projects' button (the recycle icon)